MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 ## `<ranges>` functions

+The following functions are used to create iterators and sentinels for ranges, and to get the size of a range.

 | Function | Description |
 |--|--|
 | [`begin`](range-functions.md#begin)<sup>C++20</sup> | Get an iterator to the first element in the range. |